jaljo/articles/text-editor/text-editor-002-en-proofing.md

 creates an HTML representation of the tweet **formatted as we need it to be.**
-- Then, using an `insertNewNodeAtIndex` utility, we replace the empty paragraph from where the tweet insertion form was shown by the new node created at the previous step (that paragraph index has early been saved into the paragraph toolbox state when the `SHOW_PARAGRAPH_TOOLBOX` action has been reduced).
+- Then, using an `insertNewNodeAtIndex` utility, we replace the empty paragraph from where the tweet insertion form was shown by the new node created at the previous step (that paragraph index has already been saved into the paragraph toolbox state when the `SHOW_PARAGRAPH_TOOLBOX` action has been reduced).
 - The promise is finally resolved with data such as the editor name, because we need to carry these information out during the whole process.